 Quill and Compass

-The Quill and Compass Scholarships are for students interested in exploring history, political science, and American studies here at one of the most historic colleges in the nation.
+The Quill and Compass Scholarships are for incoming students interested in exploring history, political science, and American studies here at one of the most historic colleges in the nation.

 Recipients will have opportunities to sail the Chesapeake Bay on an 18th-century schooner, learn the arts of leadership as practiced by the great figures of American history, participate in a new summer program at the University of Oxford, and walk in the footsteps of Civil War soldiers.
 You will be able to study in small seminars with leading scholars, conduct original research under the one-on-one guidance of a faculty mentor, or hear firsthand tales of Civil Rights-era politics from a famous U.S. senator.